Locality

 To move this from a blank to a tick, we need to understand the concept of Locality.

-Locality isn’t about doing everything alone.
-It’s about having the authority, capability and expertise to meet customer needs without being slowed down by external dependencies.
+This is where we must distinguish between Locality and Isolation.
+Locality isn’t silofication; it is about having the authority, capability, and expertise to satisfy customer needs without being blocked by external dependencies.

 1. Locality of Authority vs. Locality of Toil